larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 accordance with guidance developed by the moderators and approved by the IESG.
 As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of reports or actions taken.
+Administrators may amend or rescind actions, including those taken by the moderation team **after** they have consulted with that team.

   For a working group, chairs are by default the administrators.
 They may delegate this responsibility, but they must always accept, acknowledge,